Guizhou: History

 Evidence of settlement by humans during the Middle Palaeolithic is indicated by stone artefacts, including Levallois pieces, found during archaeological excavations at Guanyindong Cave.
 These artefacts have been dated to approximately 170,000–80,000 years ago using optically stimulated luminescence methods.

-From around 1046 BCE to the emergence of the State of Qin, northwest Guizhou was part of the State of Shu.
+From around 1046 BC to the emergence of the State of Qin, northwest Guizhou was part of the State of Shu.
 During the Warring States period, the Chinese state of Chu conquered the area, and control later passed to the Dian Kingdom.
-During the Chinese Han dynasty (206 BCE–220 CE), to which the Dian was tributary, Guizhou was home to the Yelang collection of tribes, which largely governed themselves before the Han consolidated control in the southwest and established the Lingnan province.
+During the Chinese Han dynasty (206 BC–220 AD), to which the Dian was tributary, Guizhou was home to the Yelang collection of tribes, which largely governed themselves before the Han consolidated control in the southwest and established the Lingnan province.
 During the Three Kingdoms period, parts of Guizhou were governed by the Shu Han state based in Sichuan, followed by Cao Wei (220–266) and the Jin dynasty (266–420).

 During the 8th and 9th centuries in the Tang dynasty, Chinese soldiers moved into Guizhou (Kweichow) and married native women.
 Their descendants are known as Lǎohànrén (老汉人), in contrast to new Chinese who populated Guizhou at later times.
 They still speak an archaic dialect.
 Many immigrants to Guizhou were descended from these soldiers in garrisons who married these pre-Chinese women.

 Kublai Khan and Möngke Khan conquered the Chinese southwest in the process of defeating the Song during the Mongol invasion of China, and the newly established Yuan dynasty (1279–1368) saw the importation of Chinese Muslim administrators and settlers from Bukhara in Central Asia.